lotrando/fugis-gentoo-installer/README.md

 # FUGIS
-## Fast Universal Gentoo Installation Script
+### Fast Universal Gentoo Installation Script

-... is a debugged bash script that quickly install basic clear Gentoo Linux.
+ is a debugged bash script that quickly install basic clear Gentoo Linux on your harddrive.

 ### How to use this script ?
 - download minimal installation CD from [gentoo.org](https://distfiles.gentoo.org/releases/amd64/autobuilds/current-install-amd64-minimal/)